-- Challenge: Foster and homeless students face multiple challenges attending school on a regular basis due to the circumstances they face. - Support: Registrar will meet with the student and contact the parent to enroll the student with Title I Hope.
-Students will be provided with food, toiletries, clothing, and a bus pass on a regular basis to ensure their personal well-being needs are being addressed.
+- Challenge: Foster and homeless students face multiple challenges attending school regularly due to the circumstances they face. - Support: The Registrar will meet with the student and contact the parent to enroll the student with Title I Hope.
+Students will be provided with food, toiletries, clothing, and a regular bus pass to ensure their well-being needs are addressed.